 - Use social media – Promote your news, blog articles, offers, discounts and new products through the various social media channels.
 This provides another touch point and avenue from which to gain visibility, build authority and generate revenue.
 Engaging with people on social media also shows you’re active and not stagnant, in turn generating good trust signals which will help your sales and long-term visibility in search engines.

 Need help with your eCommerce SEO?

-Then speak to our experts today on 0845 123 2753 – we’ve been working with eCommerce companies for 15 years so you’ll be in safe hands.
+Speak to our experts today on 0845 123 2753 – we’ve been working as an SEO agency with eCommerce companies since 2001, so you’ll be in safe hands.
 Or if you’d like to read more about how we manage SEO for eCommerce websites, click below: